 2. Talk and cry it out (safely)

 It is SO important to find someone trustworthy that you can process through this loss with.
 It’s also important to give yourself time to grieve.
 It’s okay to cry!
 Just make sure you give yourself a safe, private place to do so, or you may be at school in the middle of a math test and suddenly not be able to repress your tears any longer.
-This article may help you process through the hurt of a breakup.

 3. Stay busy, get distracted!

 Staying busy will not only get your mind off the breakup, but doing so can also help you heal, especially if you are volunteering or doing charity work.
 Studies show that volunteer or charity work increases self confidence, combats depression and helps you stay physically healthy.
 So join a sports team, start that hobby you’ve always wanted to try, pick up an instrument, join a club, or volunteer to help get your mind off and past your Ex.